eldor-fozilov/data-science-contest/README.md

 For Task 2, we algorithmically chose the optimal threshold for classifying business owners and we decided to showed a pop-up to all business owners chosen based on that threshold.

-For Task 3, we kept daily login data and used two seasonal ARIMA models with frequencies of 7 (weekly) and 30 (monthly), and then took their maximum prediction for the future 5 days (we say that he or she is predicted to login if the maximum prediction is more than or equal to 1 for one of the following 5 days).
-We decided to show a survey ad if a person is classified as a small business onwer and he or she is predicted to login between August 27-31.
+For Task 3, we kept daily login data and used two seasonal ARIMA models with frequencies of 7 (weekly) and 30 (monthly), and then we decided that a person is predicted to login if any of the predictions of the models for the following 5 days is more than or equal to 1).
+Then, we decided to show a survey ad if a person is classified as a small business onwer and he or she is predicted to login between August 27-31.

 To see the details of our solution, please take a look at the code files.